Berenger2/USEC/README.md

 ## Introduction

-Date security is an important topics nowaday.
+Data security is an important topics nowaday.
 With the increasing usage of flash disk (which are amovible), it is more likely good to find a good and right way to lock data against copy.
-Python is a cripting language that could be used to do such task.
+Python is a scripting language that could be used to do such task.
 As, python is cross plaform scripting language.
-The aim of this project is to build a pythoon based application to secure the data on a USB key against reproduction.
+The aim of this project is to build a python based application to secure the data on a USB key against reproduction.

 The idea is to block the copy of the data on the USB key, so the data will be